CSCfi/csc-user-guide/docs/accounts/getting-machine-to-machine-robot-accounts.md

 * Project identifier (e.g. 2001679, uef4713) of the project that your
   service uses
-* CSC service which your service runs on (e.g. cPouta, Rahti)
+* CSC service which your service uses (e.g. cPouta, Rahti)
-* Project manager's mobile number (where the password is sent via SMS)
+* Your mobile number (where the password is sent via SMS)

 Our email address is servicedesk@csc.fi.